MICAH NATHAN

 Photography by Massimo

-Micah Nathan is a novelist, essayist, and MIT lecturer in fiction and nonfiction writing.
-He is the author of the critically acclaimed novels Gods of Aberdeen (Simon & Schuster), published internationally and translated into five languages, and Losing Graceland (Random House).
-His fiction and essays have appeared in Vanity Fair, The Paris Review, Little White Lies, Kinfolk, Glimmer Train, and elsewhere.
+Micah Nathan is a novelist, essayist, and lecturer in fiction and nonfiction writing at MIT.
+He is the author of the novels Gods of Aberdeen (Simon & Schuster), published internationally and translated into five languages, and Losing Graceland (Random House).
+His fiction and essays have appeared in The Guardian, Vanity Fair, The Paris Review, Little White Lies, Kinfolk, Free Inquiry, Hi-Fructose, Glimmer Train, and elsewhere.
 His honors include Boston University’s Saul Bellow Prize for Fiction, the Associated Press Short Essay Award, and selection in Best American Mystery Stories.

 NOVELS